Trouble Man (album): In popular culture

 The title track plays in the 1995 film Se7en while Morgan Freeman's character, Detective Somerset, is having dinner with Brad Pitt's character, Detective Mills, and his wife Tracy Mills, played by Gwyneth Paltrow.

 The title track features during the opening credits and final scene of the 2005 film Four Brothers.

-In the 2014 film Captain America: The Winter Soldier, Sam Wilson recommends the album as essential listening to Steve Rogers, who had until recently been frozen in ice since the Second World War: Wilson says it's "everything you missed jammed into one album".
-Towards the end of the film the titular track is playing on an iPhone.
+In the 2014 film Captain America: The Winter Soldier, Sam Wilson recommends the album as essential listening to Steve Rogers, who had until recently been frozen in ice since the Second World War: Wilson says it's "everything you missed, jammed into one album".
+Towards the end of the film, the album's title track is playing on an iPhone.

 In the episode "Power Broker" of the 2021 Disney+ series The Falcon and the Winter Soldier, Wilson notices that Bucky Barnes has the same pocket notebook and mentions that he had recommended the album to Rogers.
 When Barnes does not seem to share the same level of enthusiasm for the album, Baron Helmut Zemo enthuses flamboyantly about the album, telling Barnes that it is "...a masterpiece.
 Complete.
 Comprehensive.
 It captures the African-American experience", much to Wilson's amazement.
 The episode aired on Marvin Gaye's birthday.